Outsmart-OOH/PlayoutReportingStandard/Outsmart_OOH_PRS_v2-0.md

 ![Level6DOOH](Pictures/Level6DOOH.png)

 # 9. JSON Schema
-The JSON schema is as detailed in Stats OOH Reporting object in [OpenDirect OOH 1.5.1](https://github.com/Outsmart-OOH/ooh_open_direct/blob/master/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md)
+The JSON schema is as described in the Stats OOH Reporting object in [OpenDirect OOH 1.5.1](https://github.com/Outsmart-OOH/ooh_open_direct/blob/master/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md)

 ## Granularity
-The report is delivered at the Spot level of granularity (Outsmart Level 5/6 Reporting)
+It is required that the ooh playout reporting is delivered at the 'Spot Level' of reporting granularity (Level 5/6 Reporting as detiled in this document)

 ## Classic Reporting Example
 ```json